cthill/LocalSO/README.md

 ```

 #### Connecting To The Server
+Before connecting, obtain a copy of the Stick Online client version 0.0227.

 To connect to the game server with an unmodified client, you must add two entries to your hosts file.
-Add the following two lines to `C:\Windows\System32\drivers\etc\hosts`
+Add the following to `C:\Windows\System32\drivers\etc\hosts`
 ```
 127.0.0.1	stickonline.redirectme.net
 127.0.0.1	www.stick-online.com
 ```
 Start the client and it should connect to the server emulator.

-Note: you will not be able to connect to the official stick-online website without first undoing these changes.
+Note: you will not be able to connect to the official www.stick-online.com website without first undoing these changes.

 ## Features